Is Ransomware a Malware?

 While you maintain cybersecurity rules, your employers may fail on their end.
 Apart from your employers, if you run a business that allocates accounts to users, cybercriminals can gain access to their accounts when they compromise.
 And this may affect the central system.
 So, the loopholes for criminals are almost endless.

-What Is Advanced Ransomware a Malware Endpoint Protection?
+What Is Advanced Endpoint Protection?

 As you may know, everyday security tools such as antiviruses and firewalls are reactive and only rest on known threat information to detect attacks.
-This is why some malware such as malware attack ransomware can bypass them.
+This is why some malware such as ransomware can bypass them.
 But the reverse is the case with endpoint security.
 They go the extra miles to combat complex threats using proactive technologies like machine learning, security analytics, real-time threat intelligence, IoT security and endpoint detection and response to identify and block advanced threats.

 New to advanced endpoint protection?
 Click here to learn more.